KushParsaniya/blog-genius/README.md

 A multi-agent AI blogging system built with Spring AI, Groq Ollama, and Spring Batch that automates the end-to-end process of blog creation and distribution.
 This project leverages multiple AI agents to generate blog topics, write content, optimize the draft, and fact-check the final post.
-Once completed, the blog is published on Dev.to, shared on Daily Dev, and sent to a Slack channel daily.
+Once completed, the blog is published on Dev.to and sent to a Slack channel daily.

 ## Features